-The overall objective of HHMIT is to promote irrigated farming at the household level by introducing suitable household micro irrigation systems, including selecting sustainable water sources, low cost and effective water lifting and irrigation application technologies.
+The overall objective of preparing HHMIT package is to promote irrigated farming at the household level by introducing suitable household micro irrigation systems, including selecting sustainable water sources, low cost and effective water lifting and irrigation application technologies.
 The HHMI system is referred to household-level micro irrigation practiced by an individual household (up to 0.5 ha) or a group of smallholder households covering an area up to 5 ha.
 The command area can be under subsistence or cash crops.